 To minimize errors:

-• Avoid packing unless specified; always level off measuring cups/spoons.
+- Avoid packing unless specified; always level off measuring cups and spoons.

-• If possible, weigh once later on scales for calibration purposes.
+- If possible, weigh once later on a scale for calibration purposes.

-Patience combined with consistent technique leads to better results over repeated attempts — your eye will develop confidence estimating weights intuitively after some practice!
+Patience combined with consistent technique leads to better results over repeated attempts — your eye will develop more confidence estimating weights intuitively after some practice.

 The Science Behind Measuring Ingredients By Volume Vs Weight

-Weight measures mass directly; volume measures space occupied regardless of mass inside it — this fundamental difference explains why baking professionals prefer weighing ingredients for precision outcomes especially with powders sensitive to moisture fluctuations such as flour or cocoa powder.
+Weight measures mass directly; volume measures space occupied regardless of mass inside it — this fundamental difference explains why baking professionals prefer weighing ingredients for precision outcomes, especially with powders sensitive to packing and handling such as flour or cocoa powder.

 Volume varies based on how tightly packed an ingredient is while weight remains constant regardless of air gaps between particles.